Mahrez on target as five-star Algeria end Afcon qualifiers with an unbeaten record | Goal.com

 After missing the Desert Foxes' 3-3 draw with Zambia on Thursday, the 30-year-old returned to Algeria's starting XI at the Mustapha Tchaker Stadium on Monday.

-Although the reigning African champions already secured qualification for next year's tournament in Cameroon, the victory stretched their dominance in Group H as they comfortably sit atop of the table.
+Although the reigning African champions already secured qualification for next year's tournament in Cameroon, the victory stretched their dominance in Group H as they comfortably sit atop of the table and it also stretched their unbeaten run to 24 matches since losing to Benin in October 2018.

 They ended their qualifying campaign with 14 points from six matches - four wins and two draws, and Zimbabwe picked up the second qualifying ticket in the group after gathering eight points from the same number of matches.